Ascend/samples/classification/for_atlas200dk_1.7x.0.0_c++/README_EN.md

     **curl -OL https://c7xcode.obs.cn-north-4.myhuaweicloud.com/code_Ascend/classification.zip**
     >- If the download using curl also fails, open the download link in a browser to download the code and manually upload it to the server.

-2.  <a name="zh-cn_topic_0219108795_li2074865610364"></a>Obtain the source network model required by the application.
+2.  <a name="zh-cn_topic_0219108795_li2074865610364"></a>Obtain the  network model required by the application.

-    Obtain the source model and its weight file used in the application by referring to [Table 1 Model for image classification application](#zh-cn_topic_0219108795_table19942111763710), and save them to any directory on the Ubuntu server where Mind Studio is located.
+    Obtain the model(googlenet.prototxt) and its weight file(googlenet.caffemodel) used in the application by referring to [Table 1 Model for image classification application](#zh-cn_topic_0219108795_table19942111763710), and save them to any directory on the Ubuntu server where Mind Studio is located.

     **Table 1**  Model for image classification application